geeksterin/React_Geekster/Day 08/Notes_day08.md

 ## Introduction to State in ReactJS:

-State is a fundamental concept in ReactJS.
-It represents the internal state of a component and it can be changed over time based on user interactions or other events.
-In simple terms, state is a JavaScript object that holds some information that can be modified over time, which ultimately updates the UI.
+In ReactJS, a "state" is an object that holds information about the current state of a component.
+It represents the data that the component needs to render itself and respond to user interactions.

+A state can be initialized with default values when a component is first created, and it can be updated over time in response to events such as user input, network requests, or other changes in the application's state.

+Updating the state of a component causes React to re-render the component and any child components that depend on its state.
+This allows the UI to update dynamically based on changes in the underlying data.

+States in ReactJS are typically managed using the useState hook, which is a built-in function that allows functional components to manage state.
+Class-based components can also manage state using the this.state object and the setState method.

 ### Benefits and use cases:
 The main benefit of using state in ReactJS is that it allows us to build dynamic and interactive user interfaces.
 State enables components to change their behavior or appearance based on the user input or other events, without having to reload the entire page.
 It also makes it easier to manage the data flow between components and to share data between them.